Is Public a Safe Brokerage Firm?

 Public App Investing Rating

 Public does not charge commissions for stocks, equity options, and ETF trades made during market hours online.
-There are no fees or minimum balances.
+There is no minimum balance requirement for a standard brokerage account.
 For other trades, fees may apply to non-Premium members (and sometimes Premium users as well).

 Public.com Review